Nolo's Guide to Social Security Disability

 When counting up your assets, the SSA must exclude certain assets, including the following:

-It’s possible that you don’t qualify for SSI benefits, but might be entitled to conditional payments—in essence, a loan.
+It’s possible that you don’t qualify for SSI benefits due to your resource levels, but might be entitled to conditional payments—in essence, a loan.
 This happens when you are disabled but your resources are above the SSI resource limits, but include nonliquid assets that may take months for you to convert into cash in order to use as support.
 In that situation, the SSA will make conditional payments until you sell your assets and can support yourself.
 You will not receive SSI—and at the end of the conditional payment period, you must refund to the SSA the amount you received.

 c.
 Citizenship and Residency Requirements